Skip to main content Accessibility Statement

 Lower Extremity Lymphedema Treatment

-Flexitouch Plus provides comfortable, effective, at-home treatments designed to help patients with chronic swelling get back to their lives.
+Flexitouch Plus provides a comfortable, effective, at-home treatment designed to help head

-Flexitouch Plus helps patients self-manage their lymphedema, chronic venous insufficiency (CVI) and nonhealing venous leg ulcers with:
+Flexitouch Plus helps patients self-manage their lymphedema, chronic venous insufficiency (CVI) and nonhealing

 Consistent: High patient satisfaction encourages ongoing use and better outcomes.